 - Full Year

-Geared primarily to students returning from the year-abroad programme in Jerusalem, this module develops oral, aural, writing and reading proficiency towards holding a serious conversation, comprehending unseen newspaper features and non-technical academic prose, and following scripted news broadcasts.
-Students will also be familiarized with a range of different registers, enriching their vocabulary and focusing semantics in relation to grammar.
+This module is geared primarily to students returning from the year-abroad programme in Jerusalem, it develops oral, aural, writing and reading proficiency towards holding a serious conversation, comprehending unseen newspaper features and non-technical academic prose, and following scripted news broadcasts.
+Students will also be familiarised with a range of different registers, enriching their vocabulary and focusing semantics in relation to grammar.

 Prerequisite: Hebrew University Hebrew level 4, Upper Intermediate Hebrew language or equivalent.